-At that time Zen architecture of I HAVE D Was under development but beyond the rumors we didn't really know what we were expecting around the corner.
-The plans and roadmap of Intel At that time it seemed simple and interesting - you need to sample 10 processors and start producing them to the masses even before 2018, obviously.
+At that time Zen architecture of AMD Was under development but beyond the rumors we didn't really know what we were expecting around the corner.
+The plans and roadmap of Intel At the time, they seemed simple and to the point - we need to sample 10 nanometer processors and start producing them for the masses before 2018, of course.
 By then?
-Architecture can always be inflated Skylake Wonderful frequency and amount of cores.
+You can always inflate the architecture Skylake Wonderful frequency and amount of cores.

 Those of you who are following the processor market know that this was not the case.
 We are a few weeks before the calendar shows 2020 and right now 10 nm in the world of desktop processors looks far.
 Hoping to launch this year, for next spring's spring, for other recent ones that are questioning the ability of Intel to provide Processors Such in general in the near future.

-The obvious reason is mainly technical and logistical difficulties in producing a large amount of 10 processors which will provide a reasonable jump in price against the fierce and increasing competition of Zen2 processors today and Zen3 next year fromI HAVE D, And we haven't even talked about the HEDT (High End Desktop) market that accepts Processors Monstrously disproportionate to the curve we were used to a generation ago Zen attitude.
+The obvious reason is mainly technical and logistical difficulties in producing a large amount of 10 processors which will provide a reasonable jump in price against the fierce and increasing competition of Zen2 processors today and Zen3 next year fromAMD, We have not yet talked about the HEDT (High End Desktop) market that is getting Processors Monstrously disproportionate to the curve we were used to a generation ago Zen.

 in the beginning of the week German hardware website Hardwareluxx reported Because Intel is going to give up 10 processors completely to the desktop market, and we will provide additional 14 processors throughout 2020, and at least until the second half of 2021.
-Intel responded to the report in question Today morning with "Calm down, 10 nm is coming to the desktop market".
-She did not specify whether these are resident LGA processors for motherboards, because NUC computers with Ice-Lake processors at 10 nm may have recently begun submitting on laptops (here we are, review soon).
-According to Intel, Also computers walnut Belong to the desktop market.
+Intel responded to the report in question This morning with "Calm down, 10 nm reaches the desktop market".
+It did not specify whether these are LGA resident processors for motherboards, because it may launch NUCs with 10-nanometer Ice-Lake processors that it recently launched on laptops (with us, review soon).
+According to Intel, Also computers WALNUT Belong to the desktop market.

 We left our crystal ball out of the news, but surely Intel needs to make some important moves during 2020 year while it is still preparing its nanometer 7 plants around the world to launch a whole new generation in the future led by Jim Keller, one of the minds behind Zen Of AMD Which assured us that the future would be interesting.

-Two important moves are expected to happen at Intel during 2020 to keep your head above water with competitive products I HAVE D In the desktop market.
+Two important moves are expected to happen at Intel during 2020 to keep your head above water with competitive products AMD In the desktop market.

-Another move we are likely to see will be lowering general prices and market share in response to competition I HAVE D. There is a low likelihood that we will see prices in the market Intel, Since it would probably still prefer to consider its processors as "investment value" versus competition, which is especially helpful to investors.
+Another move we are likely to see will be lowering general prices and market share in response to competition AMD.
+There is a low likelihood that we will see prices in the market Intel, Since it will still probably prefer to consider its processors as "investment value" versus competition, which helps especially vis-à-vis investors.

 All that's left is to hope for some good news about the sampling of processors in new production processes somewhere in 2020.
 The competition is not waiting for Intel and it will have to fill gaps with what factories such as TSMC can provide.
-This year and last year Intel Has invested huge amounts of tens of billions of dollars in its new plants and development centers (including the one in Kiryat Gat).
-We will see the fruits in the form of powerful 7 nm processors… when ready.
+This year and last year Intel It has invested huge sums of tens of billions of dollars in its new factories and development centers (including the one in Kiryat Gat).
+We will see the fruits in the form of powerful 7 nm processors… when they are ready.